GraphPKU/PygHO/README.md

 torch_scatter==2.1.1+pt20cu118
 torchmetrics==0.11.4
 ```

+## TODO

+Note on backend's Sparse and Masked Tensor

+Change Ma to Dense

+example on Dense Nested GNN.

+benchmarking

 ## Preliminary

 Subgraph GNNs all use tuple representations $X\in \mathbb{R}^{n\times n\times d}$, where $X_{ij}$ is feature of node $j$ in subgraph $i$. $X$ can be sparse or dense.
 For simplicity, we neglect the $d$ dimension.
 We can build a subgraph identity matrix $B\in \{0,1\}^{n\times n}$, $B_{ik}=1$ means $k\in subg(j)$.